semc-labs/mdrs-ssam/Readme.md

 To start it run "roslaunch ssam_simulation scout_startup.launch".

 You should see gazebo startup, as well as rviz.
 You can use rviz to visualize various info about the robot, as well as issue goal commands for move_base.
-Optionally you can add the argument rviz:=false if you don't wish to launch rviz.
+Optionally you can add the argument rviz_ns:=<robot_ns> if you wish to view info about a specific scout (default is scout1).
+If you wish to turn off rviz, pass rviz_ns:=none.

 ###### Multiple Scouts
 To launch multiple scouts, use the argument scout_count:=<value> to set how many scouts you want to spawn (they will be spawn 1 meter apart on the Y axis).